If you are unable to connect to your hue bridge, there’s a few things we need to confirm first.

 - Power – 1st Light means your bridge is getting power. if this light is not on, make sure your bridge power adapter is plugged in.

 - Network – 2nd Light solid means you are connected to your network, if it is flashing it is not making a connect or is plugged into the wrong device.

-3rd light is your portal/internet light, if it is flashing it means it is not making an internet connection or it is not reaching the meethue.com portal.
-In recent cases this can also mean Philips is performing maintenance and the portal may be temporarily unavailable.
+- Internet – 3rd light is your portal/internet light, if it is flashing it means it is not making an internet connection or it is not reaching the meethue.com portal.
+This can also mean Philips is performing maintenance and the portal may be temporarily unavailable.